 Following an assessment we expect assessors and lead assessors to submit their results, feedback and other paperwork promptly to the Education Team within 48 hours following assessment.
 All links to online forms are on the Assessor Hub.
+We advise the use of a spelling and grammar check tool before uploading feedback online - unfortunately these checks are not integrated into our online form.

-Refer to the guidance in the BHSQ - Essential guide to assessment of BHSQ qualifications; for advice on structuring feedback.
+Refer to the guidance in the BHSQ - Essential guide to assessment of BHSQ qualifications'; for advice on structuring feedback.
 Where observed, highlight any areas of good practice with regards to horse welfare to instil best practice and praise candidates in this area.